ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 2. set the name of Family to null
 *expected transformation behavior*
+	1. ignore binding (null value behavior 2)  ☑️

+ 	table created with no name and multivalued table created with no name ☑️

+	**OR**

-	1. update Table name with default value "" ☑️
+   	2. update Table name with default value "" (null value behavior 3) ☑️

    	   update all tables that use Table name with default value "" ☑️

-	**OR**

-   	2. ignore binding ☑️

-   	   table created with no name and multivalued table created with no name ☑️

-3. change firstname to multi-valued (setting it true)
-*expected transformation behavior*
+3. change firstname to multi-valued (setting it true) ☑️ *expected transformation behavior*
 	- delete column of table Person +
 	- create table for firstnames with foreign keys